twilio-professional-services/flex-project-template/docs/docs/feature-library/dispositions.md

             "required": true
           }
 ```
-- `multi_select_group` a single object to render a Group of Checkboxes to allow for multi-select.
-Checked values are concatenated into a pipe delimited string in the attributes ("AB12|CD34|EF56", for below example).
+The `multi_select_group` item is a single object to render a Group of Checkboxes to allow for multi-select.
+Checked values are concatenated into a pipe delimited string in the attributes ("Flex|Voice|Studio", for below example).
 ```
          {
-          "form_label": "Account Options",
+          "form_label": "Twilio Products",
           "conversation_attribute": "conversation_attribute_2",
           "required": true,
-          "options": ["AB12", "CD34", "EF56"],
-        },
+          "options": ["Flex", "Studio", "Voice", "Chat", "SMS", "Functions"], },
 ```

+If you provide both a global `multi_select_group` and a `multi_select_group` per queueSid, both will be rendered on the form.

 > **Note**
 > If both global and per-queue dispositions are configured, the agent will be see a combined list.